Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 The first part of this README talks about the original demo programs, written for the talk itself.

-The [second part](#write-to-postgresql-with-a-jdbc-kafka-connector) looks at the homework suggestions, and provides some code relating to them.
+The [second part](#homework-solutions) looks at the "homework" suggestions, and provides some code relating to them.

 At the very end, there are some links to [Other resources](#other-resources).